Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 Things cost money.
 And in tough times, they seem to cost more.
 You need a job to cover your expenses.

 You may be set on finding a rewarding new position at the same pay and salary level.
-But this may not be possible during an economic downturn when there are more job-seekers than jobs.
+But this may not be possible during an economic downturn, when there are more job-seekers than jobs.

 Our advice: If you can find a job that uses your skills, isn't a huge step down, and that covers the necessities, you should probably take it even if it isn't your dream job.
 The work might even turn out to be enjoyable—and even if it doesn’t, the job doesn’t have to be forever.
-It's far better to be employed during the recession and change jobs after when more opportunities open up.
+It's far better to be employed during the recession and change jobs after, when more opportunities open up.

-3. Follow the Stock Market Closely
+3. Don’t Follow the Stock Market Closely

 4. Don’t Worry About Paying Down Debt

 Putting a pause on making extra debt payments could mean you end up paying more in interest over time.
+You might hear that it’s better to keep more money in your savings account, in case you lose your job.

-If you have no emergency savings at all, this might make sense, since things could go sideways during a recession and you'll need money.
+If you have no emergency savings at all, this might make sense, since things could go sideways during a recession, and you'll need money.
 However, if you already have an emergency fund, there's no good reason to stop your debt paydown efforts.

 Our advice: Continue to make as many extra payments on your debt as you can.
 Getting through a recession is easier if you're debt-free.
 Explore strategies such as debt consolidation, as recessions often drive down interest rates.
-Reducing the rate on your debt through consolidation, could make it easier to pay off.
+Reducing the rate on your debt through consolidation could make it easier to pay off.

 We Have Some Good Financial Advice For You